New EAA Board Members, Two More Categories Added for Emile Awards

 • Feature Animated Films can only enter if they have either Awarded in the official competition in at least one of the events listed in Annex 2 (Anima Brussels, World festival of animated film Animafest ZAGREB, Annecy (France), Karlovy Vary International Film Festival, Cannes Festival, Berlinale, ITFS Stuttgart, Venice Film Festival, Locarno International Film Festival

-OR Premiered in cinemas or other qualified broadcast venue (internet and other home-directed Broadcastings) between July 31, 2017 and October 15
+OR Premiered in cinemas or other qualified broadcast venue (internet and other home-directed broadcasts) between July 31, 2017, and October 15

 OR Be programmed for release in theatres before December 7, 2018.

-So, there in indeed an expanse in the number of short films that can actually qualify for the European Emile Awards, even though the categories alloted for short films (4) remain disproportionate compared to features (7) and TV/Broadcast European productions (7).
+• So, there is indeed an expanse in the number of short films that can actually qualify for the European Emile Awards, even though the categories allotted for short films (4) remain disproportionate compared to features (7) and TV/Broadcast European productions (7).

 There will an expanded 2-day celebration of European Animation Awards, compirising Conferences, Master Classes, Workshops, Exhibitions and Screenings.
 All the events will happen in the city of Lille.
 The Award ceremony will be held on December 8, in the Nouveau Siècle auditorium, in Lille..